alephjs/alephjs.org/pages/docs/advanced-features/dynamic-import.md

 ## Fallback

-Aleph.js also provides a `Fallback` component to render fallback UI during the component module is loading.
+Aleph.js also provides a `Fallback` component to render a fallback UI during the asynchronous component module is loading.

 ```tsx
 import React from 'https://esm.sh/react'